Connect With Your Community!

 Amanda Eggert|May 11, 2022

 Housing affordability, development and Montana's changing character topped the list of issues Montanans identified as serious problems facing the state in a poll commissioned by University of Montana researchers last month.
 A striking majority of poll respondents identified "lack of affordable housing" as a problem in Montana, with 77% calling the issue "extremely" or "very" serious.
-Development sprawling into what were once ranches or open lands was identified as an extremely serious or very serious problem by 55% of respondents.
-A similar...
+Development sprawling into what were once ranches or open lands was identified as an extremely serious or very...
 Full story

 • The Custer Gallatin National Forest's new guiding doc